Corporate and technical writing, marketing material

 ....
 Civil Engineering Department Manager

-We said no. Not enough time.
+I said no. Not enough time.
 But pointed out they could defer the application for a year without any penalty.
 Why not apply for the same award the following year?
 Then there'd be time to make a first-class job of it.
 They agreed.

 Their project had sparkling engineering features, and these technical achievements had to be explained to a judging panel with both lay people and professors on it.
 Both types of minds would have to be catered for.

-We studied the award rules, phrase by phrase.
+I studied the award rules, phrase by phrase.
 And looked at the award submissions that had won the year before.
 Then read boxes of background material about their project (a $300m manufacturing process) and talked to the design engineers who'd done the work.

 The mud below, the publicity aboveWe've organised for hundreds of volunteers to plant trees, but haven't been able to get any publicity by issuing press releases.
 Maybe you could write an article that some magazine might publish?